One of the last survivors of the USS Arizona was interred on the sunken warship | East Idaho News

 (CNN) — A World War II veteran who was the second-to-last man to escape the USS Arizona during the Japanese attack on Pearl Harbor was interred on the ship’s wreckage on Saturday.

-Loved ones gathered at sunset at the USS Arizona Memorial in Honolulu, Hawaii.
+Loved ones gathered at sunset at the USS Arizona Memorial in Honolulu.
 Family and friends handed Bruner’s ashes over to divers who placed the urn inside the well of the barbette on gun turret No. 4.
 A barbette is an armored structure protecting a gun turret on a warship.

 The ceremony included a rifle salute, flag presentation and plaque presentation in honor of the veteran.

-The memorial can only be reached by boat as was built above the submerged hull of the sunken battleship.
+The memorial can be reached only by boat as it was built above the submerged hull of the sunken battleship.
 The hull is a tomb for more than 900 sailors who remain within and serves as an artificial reef providing habitat for marine life.

 Only the remains of USS Arizona survivors can be interred on the sunken battleship.
 Pearl Harbor survivors can have their ashes scattered over the harbor.